collective/collective.elephantvocabulary/README.rst

     [1, 3]

-We could also store ``hidden_terms`` and ``visible_terms`` in `plone.register`_.
+We could also store ``hidden_terms`` and ``visible_terms`` in `plone.registry`_.
 Instead of creating our own methos which reads from plone.registry ``collective.elephantvocabulary`` provides helper parameters:
 ``hidden_terms_from_registry`` and ``visible_terms_from_registry``.